 The first step is usually the hardest.
 Firstly, make a list of what you want to cultivate.
 Almost anything is possible, from tomatoes, peppers, basil, carrots, spinach, to even cantaloupe and pumpkins — they are all viable.
 This should help you get an idea of what supplies you may need, and what vegetables you may like to grow.

 Next, you have to decide where you would like to begin.
 Starting with seeds or seedlings?
 If you’re planning to get involved with sowing, you’re going to want something like a germinating kit.
-This is essentially a plastic container which acts as a mini greenhouse.
+This is essentially a plastic container that acts as a mini greenhouse.
 Inside the greenhouse you can plant a selection of organic pellets which expand when watered.
 The mini greenhouse provides the nutrients and moisture necessary for the plants to develop at this crucial stage.
 Put one or several seeds within the pellets and cover the entire greenhouse.
 You can use a marker and naming tags to write important information such as the date it was planted and what vegetable is growing.

 Seedlings, on the other hand, can be raised in pots or trays.
 A bit of organic soil can make quite the difference.
 If needed, you can make a basic hothouse from any frame or shelve and cover it with some plastic sheeting.
 This isn’t necessarily ideal, but it will keep the plants cozy even if stored in the garage.
 Remember, you should try to maintain a constant temperature, around 65 to 75 degrees Fahrenheit (18o – 24o C).